eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 #######################################################################################

 NOTE:
-For create subtitle in VideoSubFinder from TXTResults all txt files should be in UTF-8 format.
+For create subtitles in VideoSubFinder from TXTResults all txt files should be in UTF-8 format.

 #-----------------------------------------------------